22Ifeoma22/automation-must-serve-humans/01_NI_ChildBenefit_Failure/README.md

 Although rights under GDPR Article 22 technically existed, individuals had **no practical way** to challenge the automated decision.
 Because the system did not provide transparency, notification, or a human review path, the right to contest became **unenforceable in practice** making the automation **unlawful by default** under GDPR Article 22.
 → This demonstrates that **having a right on paper is meaningless if system design prevents that right from being exercised.**
+Article 5 ensures data is collected and processed responsibly; Article 22 ensures automated decisions do not remove human rights, dignity, or access to fairness.
+One defines the foundation — the other protects the person.

 Once transparency and human-in-the-loop pathways failed, protection shifted from the individual to the regulator, making the automation unlawful by default under **GDPR Article 22**.